rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 3. We choose k-nearest neighbors that satisfy certain conditions.
 4. We can perform two variants of this algorithm – Constrained KNN LDA Algorithm and Constrained KNN QDA Algorithm.
 5. Constrained KNN LDA is similar to Condensed KNN LDA algorithm, the only difference being that in this case, we have partial memberships in each class.
-6. Constrained KNN QDA is the same as Fuzzy QDA except that at the end we take the percentage of the X and Y values at the end of the algorithm and represent this as the membership of the testing data set in each class
+6. Constrained KNN QDA is the same as Fuzzy QDA except that at the end we take the percentage of the X and Y values at the end of the algorithm and represent this as the membership of the testing data set in each class.

 ### Accuracy On Diabetes Dataset